RespiraWorks/Ventilator/DesignRationales.md

 * Trigger breath transitions off of changes in flow instead of pressure - Because the ventilator is pressure controlled, it adapts to small changes in pressure by adjusting the flow rate (by adjusting the valve states) in order to maintain pressure.
 Therefore, changes in flow rate are a better sign that the patient is attempting to inhale or exhale. #todo need to confirm this/flesh this out as we go

+* Anti-asphyxiation design (#todo need to confirm all this)
-* Anti-asphyxiation design - If the ventilator looses power, it is important that the patient is able to breathe and is not given dangerous amounts of pressure/flow.
+    * **Pneumatic** If the ventilator looses power, it is important that the patient is able to breathe and is not given dangerous amounts of pressure/flow.
 The oxygen system is fed by an external pressure source that the ventilator doesn't control; therefore, in the loss of power it is important to shut off flow from the oxygen system to keep the patient safe.
 We accomplish this by using a normally closed solenoid on the oxygen limb.
 The air/blower valve and the exhale valve are made to be normally open so that those paths are unobstructed to allow the patient to breathe.
+    * **Electrical** To support the air/blower valves and exhale valves being normally open, the Cycle Controller watchdog timer is connected to the stepper motor drivers, which will default them to an unpowered state in the event of a Cycle Controller computing failure, causing the valves to snap open.

 * Use of stepper motors - #todo need to fill this out